nanodlp/docs/manual/code.md

 There are many code fields on both NanoDLP's machine settings and resin profile.
 Some of the most important ones are:

-* Bootup - will be run once just after NanoDLP executed
+* Boot-up - will be run once just after NanoDLP executed
 * Start / Stop / Resume print
 * Before / After layer
 * Dynamic cure time, speed and lifting
+* Shutdown - run before shutdown button presses
+* Shutter on / off - run if shutter enabled, consider possible gcodes will be send async, so it may cause issue for synchronization mechanisms

+There are other fields that only support JS, variable and math functionalities:

+* Dynamic lift
+* Dynamic speed
+* Dynamic cure time
+* Dynamic wait

 ## How it works?